-The proponent has identified the potential need to use natural water bodies frequented by fish for the disposal of mine waste, including tailings and waste rock, and for the management of process water.
+The proponent mentioned that they do not intend to use natural water bodies frequented by fish for the disposal of mine waste, including tailings and waste rock, and for the management of process water.
 Before any fish frequented natural water bodies could be used for mine waste disposal, the Metal Mining Effluent Regulations (MMER) would need to be amended to add the affected water bodies to Schedule 2 to designate them as Tailings Impoundment Areas (TIAs).
 This regulatory process will not be initiated until a detailed assessment of alternatives for mine waste disposal has been undertaken by the proponent.